jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 Although this may seem intimidating, Flutter has handled all of the packets in the background.
 We will be mostly using and editing **main.dart** file.

 To test run our **main.dart** we must first select what device or emulation device we will perform on.
-In the bottom left corner, We will select the Android Smartphone we connected earlier.
+In the bottom right corner, We will select the Android Smartphone we connected earlier.

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/Android%20Emulator.JPG)

 Now with the target smartphone select we can hit DeBug and run.
+This will now send code to the Android phone and open a **Flutter Application** that should look like this.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/App%20Demo.JPG" width="400">